Ansible2/sqf-language-rework/configuration/grammars/docs/commands/ctrlCreate.md

 *Example 4:*

 Create Tree View control with search.
-Available **RscTreeSearch}} class is hardcoded to be used with <See hl Reference scEdit> with idc {{hl|645**.
+Available **RscTreeSearch}} class is hardcoded to be used with *(Reference hl "RscEdit")* with idc {{hl|645**.
 Example below demonstrates how to.
 After tree is generated, try typing something in the top box.

 ```sqf
 [] spawn